Klosmi/html-basics/JS-basic.md

 <br>

-- 💡 remember: a functions is just a value.
+- 💡 remember: a function is just a value.

 <br>